An overview of the process

 Develop public health policies and procedures for the community.

-Involve key policymakers and the general public in determining and developing a community health improvement plan that includes actions to implement the services and functions specified under s.
-250.
+Involve key policymakers and the general public in determining and developing a community health improvement plan that includes actions to implement the services and functions specified under Wis Stat. § 250.

 Submit data, as requested, to the local public health data system established by the department.

-Additional requirements in community health assessments and planning are found in Department of Health Services Administrative Rules Chapter DHS 140.04.
-(PDF, 51 KB)
+Additional requirements in community health assessments and planning are found in Wis.
+Admin.
+Code ch.
+DHS 140.04.

-To guide the discussion, a tool some have found helpful is the Healthiest Wisconsin 2020 (HW2020).
-The Community Health Assessment is framed around the 12 health focus areas of HW2020 including information on local, state, and national morbidity, mortality, health behavior, social, and economic indicators.
-Community data is compared to the national Healthy People 2020 and HW2020 goals.
+To guide the discussion, a tool some have found helpful is the state health assessment and plan.
+The Community Health Assessment can be framed around the same areas as the state health assessment, including information on local, state, and national morbidity, mortality, health behavior, social, and economic indicators.
+Community data is compared to the national Healthy People and Wisconsin goals.

 A team of community representatives is formed to:

-- Review health conditions and their modifiable risk factors which impact community residents.
+- Review health conditions and their modifiable risk factors that affect community residents.

-- Identify community strengths and resources which can be built upon to address given health conditions.
+- Identify community strengths and resources that can be built upon to address given health conditions.

 - Develop goals, measurable objectives, and implementation strategies to address the top health priorities.